 - Lab tests to look for changes in the blood that could be signs of cancer

-- Biopsy to obtain a sample of abnormal tissue and analyze it for the presence of cancer cells
+- Biopsy to obtain a sample of abnormal tissue and analyze it for the presence of cancer cells.
+Tissue samples are often collected during an endoscopy procedure.
+A pathologist then examines the tissue under a microscope to check for the presence of cancer cells.

 How are gastrointestinal cancers treated?

 When the tumor is easy to reach, surgery might be all that’s necessary.
-When it’s harder to reach or its removal would significantly affect gastrointestinal function, then chemotherapy, radiation therapy or targeted therapy may be tried first.
+When it’s harder to reach or its removal would significantly affect gastrointestinal function, then chemotherapy, radiation therapy, or targeted therapy may be tried first.
+Some types of gastrointestinal cancers may be treated with targeted therapy (drugs that target specific components of the cancer cells) or immunotherapy (drugs that suppress or stimulate the patient’s immune system to help it better fight cancer).

 Surgery involves complete removal of the tumor, along with surrounding tissue.
 To restore function of the esophagus or stomach, a procedure called anastomosis may be performed to connect the remaining healthy portions of the organ.
 Some liver cancer patients could be eligible for transplantation.